 Microsoft and third-party vendors have shipped audio enhancement packages designed to make your system’s specific hardware sound absolutely perfect.
 These are referred to as Audio Enhancements in Windows 10.

 But sometimes, these very ‘enhancements’ can cause problems with audio and sound.
 If you face issues with your audio in Windows 10, you may want to disable Audio Enhancements and see if it helps.

-If you’re sure that your audio driver is up to date and you still experiencing the problem, and no audio works on your machine or you can’t play music, hear system sounds, or play any audio from the internet, try disabling the audio enhancement.
+If you see a message Windows has detected that audio enhancements for the following device are causing problems and you’re sure that your audio driver is up to date and you still experiencing the problem, and no audio works on your machine or you can’t play music, hear system sounds, or play any audio from the internet, try disabling the audio enhancement.